Introduction

 Initial investment is usually lower compared to biomass boilers of the same capacity, especially for small and medium-sized steam demand.

-Biomass Boiler Investment
+Biomass Boiler Investment-boiler cost comparison

 Biomass boilers require additional systems, such as: